Realiserad/fish-ai/README.md

 This option is not supported when using the `huggingface` provider.

+Some reasoning models, such as OpenAI's o3, does not support the temperature parameter, and you need to explicitly disable it by setting `temperature = None`.

 ### Number of completions

 To change the number of completions suggested by the LLM when pressing